nikhil-rawal/Wiindy--The-Weather-App/README.md

 <br/>
 <br/>

 - Axios: Axios is a library used to make requests to the API, return data from API, and do something when data is received.
-I used axios in addition to async await method to make the API request to Weatherstack and Accuweather endpoints Asynchronously.
+I used axios in addition to async await method to make the API request to Openweathermap and Accuweather endpoints Asynchronously.
     - Axios.Get: This command performs HTTP request.
     - Axios.Spread: This command is used to spread the array of received arguments into multiple arguments.
     - Axios.All: This command is used to make concurrent HTTP requests.